bcgov/networkpolicy-migration-workshop/README.md

 ## Migrating Custom Network Policy

 Writing custom network policy to control traffic flow between pods is by far the better approach to securing a namespace.
-The the docs linked in the **TL;DR** section above detail how to write policy; This guide is intended to be a high level overview to better understand and convert existing NPS to KNP.
+The the docs linked in the **TL;DR** section above detail how to write policy; This guide is intended to be a high level overview to better understand and convert existing NSP to KNP.

 ### Side by Side Comparison